scmacdon/AWSTracker/Readme.md

 #  Creating an AWS Tracking Application using Spring Boot and AWS Services

-You can develop an AWS web application that tracks and reports on items by using these AWS Services:
+You can develop an AWS web application that tracks and reports on items by using these Amazon Web Services:

 + Amazon Relational Database Service (RDS)
 + Amazon Simple Email Service (SES)